 Select the pool you are interested in and click "Allocate IP".

-Notice: the IP Adress should be associated with local adress from "192.168.x.x" subnet.
+Notice: the IP address should be associated with a local address from "192.168.x.x" subnet.
 If you have "10.x.x.x" address change it to "192.168.x.x" address.

 You now have public IP assigned to your instance and visible in Instances menu: